lizhophardt/CFP-Funding-Tool/docs/TESTING.md

 # Testing Infrastructure

-This directory contains the comprehensive testing suite for the Gnosis Chain wxHOPR Airdrop Service.
+This directory contains the comprehensive testing suite for the CFP Funding Tool.

 ## 📁 Directory Structure